 Improvising

-I came to improvising late, courtesy of the late Ken Campbell; he asked me to participate in Shall We Shog? at Shakespeare’s Globe in April 2005, for Shakespeare’s birthday, and if it had been anyone else asking I would have politely declined, like many actors at that time (drama schools didn’t do impro for my lot).
+I came to improvising late, courtesy of the late Ken Campbell; he asked me to participate in Shall We Shog? at Shakespeare’s Globe in April 2005, for Shakespeare’s birthday, and if it had been anyone else asking I would have politely declined, like many actors at that time (drama schools didn’t do impro in my day).
 But I trusted Ken – whatever else happened, he was always passionate there should be a bloody good show at the end of it.
 A thing, as he called it, if it was any good.
 And since the Globe show had dancing dogs, a competition for the fastest recitation of ‘To be or not to be’ and strong teams from Liverpool, Newcastle and London, it was certainly a thing.

 That work segued into a series of gigs above pubs and in small theatres, and a series of performances called Decor Without Production at The Royal Court Theatre as part of their 50th birthday celebrations: improvised ‘new’ material by Pinter, Beckett, Sarah Kane and others were aired on whatever set happened to be there, as well as the now famous Play of the Three Christs, and an attempt at a Maori haka blended with Middle Eastern keening.